-In the interest of safety, parents MUST call the school office before 9:15AM to report absence of any student in Preschool through Grade 8 (Attendance: 440-243-4555 ext.
+In the interest of safety, parents MUST call the school office before 8:30AM to report absence of any student in Preschool through Grade 8 (Attendance: 440-243-4555 ext.
 10).
 If the school office does not receive a call, you will be contacted at home or at work.

 If your child is to be excused from school during any part of the regular school day, a written note stating the reason is required before the student is released.
 Parents should pick your child up in the school office.
 The child must check back in at the main office prior to returning to the classroom.
-Please avoid doctor and dental appointments during school hours, as this practice is detrimental to scholastic progress.
+Please avoid doctor and dental appointments during school hours, as this practice is detrimental to the scholastic progress.
 Absence is excused in case of illness, death in the family and other reasonable cause.
 Absence is unexcused for vacationing, truancy or parental neglect.
-Students must be fever free for 24 hours without medication before returning to school.
-Students must receive at least a full 24 hours of antibiotic dosages before returning to school.
-Students sent home from the clinic should not return to school for 24 hours or until symptom free.
+Students must be fever free for 72 hours without medication before returning to school.
+Students must receive at least a full 48 hours of antibiotic dosages before returning to school.
+Students sent home from the clinic, should not return to school for 24 hours or until symptom free, if a fever was not detected.